 Prior experience in litigation, especially as a judicial clerk or a litigation associate, is preferred, but not required.

-We are willing to invest what it takes in professional development during an associate's tenure and we expect that new lawyers will take advantage of the many opportunities offered to develop their skills, their practices, and their careers.
+WTO invests significantly in professional development throughout an associate's tenure.
+We expect new lawyers to seize the many opportunities offered to develop their skills, their practices, and their careers.

 Associates can be considered for admission to the partnership at any time.
 However, this is most likely to occur sometime between the seventh and ninth year of full-time practice.